-As the deadlines for the US Drug Supply Chain Security Act (DSCSA) and the Falsified Medicines Directive (FMD) near, pharma businesses should be prioritising the validation of their solutions.
-Here, Lauren Catalano, Technical Services Manager at Sharp Services, offers guidance on creating a best practice approach for implementing serialisation and packaging line and site readiness.
+As the deadlines for the US Drug Supply Chain Security Act (DSCSA) and the Falsified Medicines Directive (FMD) near, pharma businesses should be prioritizing the validation of their solutions.
+Here, Lauren Catalano, Technical Services Manager at Sharp Services, offers guidance on creating a best practice approach for implementing serialization and packaging line and site readiness.

 Engaging with complexity